This article originally appeared on VICE Canada.

 But after watching Donald Trump get elected on November 8, Whitney says something flipped in her mind.
 "We had about a month of trying to get pregnant last year," the 33-year-old black, bi-racial resident of Thunder Bay, Ontario told VICE.
 "When Trump got elected we both freaked out.
 We just lost our nerve."

 I can relate to just about any reason for not having kids.
 I mean, they puke, they cry, and they will inevitably be damaged by all of your terrible unspoken neuroses.
 But to hear from women who had their minds set on starting a family reverse their life plans—that speaks to deep and very real fears about the future of humanity.
-They've done some climate change calculation, and witnessed mass murder against Muslim people, and decided Trump is their deal-breaker.
+They've done some climate change calculation, and witnessed mass murder against Muslim people, and decided Trump is their dealbreaker.

 Whitney assures me this wasn't a decision she made lightly.
 She told VICE having kids was always something she imagined for herself.
 "I met my husband at 27 or 28, and I kind of put it out there that I wanted to have kids," she said.
 "I met his step daughter, and in the time we spent together I just thought, yep, this is definitely something I want to do."

-For Whitney it was the rising tide of hate that changed her thinking.
-She lives in a small northern city with plenty of Trump supporters and had a sense that hateful confrontations were already on the rise.
+For Whitney, it was the rising tide of hate that changed her thinking.
+She lives in a small northern city with plenty of Trump supporters, and had a sense that hateful confrontations were already on the rise.

-"I have a few Muslim friends where I live and the things that happened to them in the last year I cannot believe," she said.
+"I have a few Muslim friends where I live, and the things that happened to them in the last year I cannot believe," she said.
 "One woman had her head scarf yanked off.
 Another was told by a bus driver to 'get off' because 'you're a terrorist.'"

-"We're super scared of all this crazy, white fragility takeover," she said.
+"We're super scared of all this crazy white fragility takeover," she said.
 "The election just felt like a confirmation of everything I had in the back of my mind."

 Whitney is certainly not alone in her thinking.
-Kiera, a 28-year-old Vancouverite, told VICE she's had many discussions about this with her partner of six years.
+Keira, a 28-year-old Vancouverite, told VICE she's had many discussions about this with her partner of six years.
 "We were really enthusiastic about wanting to have kids sometime down the line," she said.